mattngaw/quartz/content/index.md

 * [[diary/index|A leather diary]]
 * [[papers/index|A messy stack of papers]]

+You'll notice that all of my notes and paper reviews are available to all.
+Knowledge should be [[open-source|open-source.]]

 There are many things I enjoy doing in my free time, roughly in order of my current interest and time commitment: lifting, running, playing video games, watching anime, hiking, playing basketball, and [playing chess](https://lichess.org/@/skylake02).

 In terms of video games, I've recently been playing Apex Legends, Hades, and Rimworld.